Raspberry Ruby Chocolate Drip Cake

 7. Let the cakes cool in the pans for 10 minutes before transferring to a wire rack to cool completely.

-8. Melt the ruby chocolate with the heavy cream until smooth for the chocolate drip.
+1. Melt the ruby chocolate with the heavy cream until smooth.

-9. Once the cakes are cooled, place one layer on a serving plate, spread raspberry filling if desired, then top with the second layer.
+2. Once the cakes are cooled, place one layer on a serving plate, spread raspberry filling (if desired), then top with the second layer.

 Notes